siruguri/postall/README.md

 ## Coming Soon!

-I am not sure I'll add these - the configuration changes a lot, and these are not necessarily "commonly" used.
+I am not sure I'll add these gems - their configuration changes a lot, imo, and these are not necessarily "commonly" used.
 But you might hold your breath a bit...

 * Paperclip with S3: This can get complicated - first you should have a model for files that `belongs_to Imageable`, and build the appropriate polymorphic migration for the files model; then you configure S3 with credentials in your appropriate config file (bucket, S3 keys); then you configure your path, and add a `paperclip.rb` initializer optionally that adds an `interpolates` method to customize your URL.
 * Elastic Search

 ## How Did The App Get Here?